tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 - hpl.out - your HPL result

 Please zip these 4 files and call it FirstnameLastname.tar.
-To validate your run, we will create a new directory with only your HPL.dat, hpl.cmd and script.cmd and run it using
+If you give us a script, to validate your run, we will create a new directory with only your HPL.dat, hpl.cmd and script.cmd and run it using
 ```
 bash script.sh
 ```